aaronsb/jira-cloud/llms-install.md

    - Check that the email matches the Atlassian account
    - Ensure the host URL is correct (should not include 'https://')

-2. **Docker Image Not Found**
+2. **Build Errors**
-   - Ensure Docker is installed and running
+   - Ensure Node.js 20 or higher is installed
-   - Try pulling the image manually: `docker pull ghcr.io/aaronsb/jira-cloud:latest`
+   - Run `npm install` to install dependencies
+   - Run `npm run build` to compile TypeScript

 3. **Permission Issues**
    - Check Jira permissions for the user account